Hey Kids (Start Here)

 2020 (Forty-three – A Borrower of the Night)

-Three days after their first Category Four event, the PPDC reclassifies the KRS, which knocks the most recent attack down to a Category Three.
-Newton spearheads the effort, and chairs an international meeting that ends with an official vote.
+Three days after their first Category Four event, the PPDC reclassifies the KRS, which knocks the most recent attack back to a Category Three.
+Newton spearheads the effort and chairs an international meeting that ends with an official vote.
 Hermann, low on willpower, high on misery, decides to watch the man’s talk.
-It’s a terrible idea.
-The worst he’s had in a long time.

 Newton is an eloquent, engaging speaker, even when he is run down, depressed, exhausted.
-In a restrained blazer, at the apex of his conservative rhetorical mastery, quoting statistics, the green grown out of his hair, his voice with a slight rasp from the cough he still cannot quite shake—he stands, perfectly poised, at the center of all interlocking circles that encompass sets of qualities that Hermann finds attractive.
+In a restrained blazer, at the apex of his conservative rhetorical mastery, quoting statistics, the green grown out of his hair, his voice with a slight rasp from the cough he still cannot quite shake—he stands, perfectly poised, at the center of all interlocking circles that encompass sets of qualities Hermann finds attractive.

 This is miserable.

-“So what did you think?” he asks, his voice ground down to nothing from overuse.
+“What did you think?” he asks, his voice ground down to nothing from overuse.
 He loosens his tie.
 He pops open the top button of his collar with a thumbnail.
 Unselfconscious.
 Perfect.

 “I’m sure I don’t know,” Hermann replies.
 “Perhaps I’ve decided to stop employing misdirection as an interpersonal defense mechanism.”

-“I love it when you say things like that,” Newton replies, dry, one arm hooked over the back of his chair.
-“You recognize that the without a shared reference frame I have no earthly idea what you’re talking about.”
-He watches, showing no surprise as Hermann rises, rounds the desk, and straddles Newton’s lap.
-He just smiles faintly and says, “Ah.
-So you want to share my reference frame, I take it?”
+“I love it when you say things like that,” Newton replies, dry as a Rheingau Riesling, one arm hooked over the back of his chair.
+“You recognize that without a shared reference frame I have no earthly idea what you’re talking about.”
+Newton watches, showing no surprise as Hermann rises, rounds the desk, and straddles his lap.
+He just smiles faintly and says, “So you want to share my reference frame, I take it?”

-“You’re exhausted,” Hermann murmurs, breaking their kiss.
+“You’re exhausted.”
+Hermann breaks their kiss.

-“Good god, man,” Newton rasps, his eyes half lidded.
+“Good God, man,” Newton rasps, his eyes half-lidded.
 “Where did that come from?”

-Hermann shrugs with an affected modesty.
+Hermann shrugs with affected modesty.

-“Your sexual fantasies are outstanding,” Newton says, providing some meta commentary.
+“Your sexual fantasies are outstanding,” Newton says, providing some meta-commentary.
 “I’m sure my real self would think so.
 I’m also pretty sure he could stand to get wrung out like this, put to bed, and aggressively cuddled.”

+Hermann sighs.
 “I’m sure you’re right.”
-Hermann sighs.

 Comments